hapcha/hapcha-tag/README.md

     }
   ];
 ```
-Finally, you can also nest foods into collections and assign flags into fields which accept collections.
-This allows you toa ssign some infoirmation to the aprent food and other information to the nested foods.
+Finally, you can also store recipes in Hapcha Tags by nesting foods into collections for supported fields (like ingredients).
+This allows you to assign some information to the parent food and other information to the nested foods.
 Ingredients in a fruit salad are a great example.
-As a general rule of thumb, it is best practice to only provide information on amounts, energy and nutrients at one level (usually the nested foods in ingredients) so that the overall nutrients can be calcultaed from the foods constituent parts.
+As a general rule of thumb, it is best practice to only provide information on amounts, energy and nutrients at one level (usually the nested foods in ingredients) so that the overall nutrients can be calculated from the food's constituent parts.
 ```
 const fruit_salad = {
     version: 1,